sonali091023/90DaysOfDevOps/2026/day-29/day-29-docker-basics.md

 **- Containers vs Virtual Machines — what's the real difference?**

 -->A **container** is a lightweight isolated environment that shares the host OS kernel.
-Docker is the common platform for the container, containers can be Orchestrated at scale using:

-by using Kubernetes, Containers do NOT include a full OS
+Docker is the common platform for the container, containers can be Orchestrated at scale using: by using Kubernetes, Containers do NOT include a full OS.

 -->A **Virtual Machine** is a full computer inside your computer, It runs using a hypervisor like: VMware, VirtualBox, Hyper-V, KVM (Kernel-based Virtual Machine)